 Sodium Chloride (NaCl)

-When they are written, both types show the reactants on the left of an arrow and the products on the right.
+While writing chemical equation, the reactants are on the left before arrow and the products on the right.
+It remains the same while using balanced equation calculator.
 The arrow ---> is there to show that the reaction is irreversible.
 It shows the direction of the reaction.
-A bit like a one-way street, you can’t reverse along a one-way street as well as you can’t reverse an irreversible reaction.
 The plus sign indicates that there is more than one reactant or product on each side of the equation.

-So let’s get started to balancing this equation.
-First let’s start with the iron we need to have the same number of iron on the left-hand side as we do on the right-hand side.
-So on the left-hand side of the equation has one atom of iron and on the right-hand side it has two atoms of iron.
+To balance this equation manually without using equation balancer, we need to have the same number of iron on the left-hand side as we do on the right-hand side.
+So on the left-hand side it has one atom of iron and on the right-hand side it has two atoms of iron.
 So just to make them equal, add the number of two molecules on the left-hand side.

 So, now do the same with the oxygen.
-Notice on the left-hand side, we have two atoms of oxygen but on the right-hand side we have three atoms of oxygen.
-We need to make it equal.
+On the left-hand side, we have two atoms of oxygen but on the right-hand side we have three atoms of oxygen.
+We need to make it equal but chemical equation product calculator automatically equals it.
 So, on the left-hand side apply two atoms of oxygen with one and a half molecules.

 Now we have the same exact number of iron and oxygen on the left-hand side as on the right-hand side.
 But we return with a problem because there is never half molecule noticed.

 But we noticed here we have one and half a molecule of oxygen.
 We can also find the molecular weight online using molecular weight calculator.
 So how can we get rid of this half molecule?
 The answer of this question is multiply both sides by two.

 Now we have a balanced chemical equation.
 Chemical equation product calculator works with same formula and procedure.
 For learning about the half life of an element or substance, try half life calculator, So that you could practice on run time.

 Related: Learn how to balance redox reaction in basic medium?